ulflulfl/homeautomation/MAX98357_Media_Player.md

 I2S "Inter-IC Sound" https://en.wikipedia.org/wiki/I%C2%B2S is used to connect the ESP32 microcontroller with audio chips.
 I2S is available on the ESP32 only, an ESP8266 won't work.

-The ESPHome "I2S Audio Media Player" https://esphome.io/components/media_player/i2s_audio.html can use different I2S chips (e.g. MAX98357, NS4168 or UDA1334A), I've used an easily available MAX98357.
+The ESPHome "I2S Audio Media Player" https://esphome.io/components/media_player/i2s_audio.html can use different I2S chips (e.g. MAX98357 or NS4168), I've used an easily available MAX98357.

-All these chips contain a DAC https://en.wikipedia.org/wiki/Digital-to-analog_converter; a class D amplifier https://en.wikipedia.org/wiki/Class-D_amplifier and some other components in a single chip.
+All these chips contain a mono DAC https://en.wikipedia.org/wiki/Digital-to-analog_converter; a class D amplifier https://en.wikipedia.org/wiki/Class-D_amplifier and some other components in a single chip.

 The ESP32 internal DAC (8 bit) seems a bit noisy: https://community.home-assistant.io/t/esphome-i2s-media-player-internal-dac/434280 so this was not an option for me.